 Official transcripts of all previous UIW credits must be on file and evaluated toward a specific degree objective before the enrollment can be certified.
 Only courses that are required for the selected degree objective will be certified for benefits.
 All students applying for veterans benefits must complete the University of the Incarnate Word Request Form for VA Enrollment Certification each semester.
-This form may be obtained from the VA Certifying Official in the Registrar's Office or online.
+This form may be obtained from the Center for Veterans Affairs or online.
 Enrollment will be certified following registration for each semester.
-After initially registering for courses, it is the student's responsibility to notify the VA Certifying Official of any subsequent change in registration.
+After initially registering for courses, it is the student's responsibility to notify the Center for Veterans Affairs of any subsequent change in registration.